tnk3r/Intro-EXD101/README.md

 # Intro-EXD101
-Introduction to Express Dailies, Interface and Operations
+Introduction to Express Dailies, Interface and Operation.

 In this class, We will cover the basic operation and usage of Express Dailies ColorFront.
-We will look at the User Interface, Importing Stills, Importing Footage, Creating Deliverables, and much more.
+We will be looking at the User Interface, Importing Stills, Importing Footage, Creating Deliverables, and much more.

 What is EXD?
   EXD is a Streamlined Dailies Platform used to make Compressed Video Files commonly known as 'Dailies'